Tinkerforge/doc/en/source/Kits/HardwareHacking/DoorbellNotifier_HardwareSetup.rst

 If you have such a doorbell you can connect an Industrial Digital In 4 Bricklet to it, by connecting one input port of the Bricklet to the doorbell.
 This way the input port will be triggered if someone triggers the doorbell.
-A more precise description how to connect it can be found in the following :ref:`hardware setup <starter_kit_hardware_hacking_doorbell_notifier_hardware_setup_setup>` section.
+A more detailed description how to connect it can be found in the following :ref:`hardware setup <starter_kit_hardware_hacking_doorbell_notifier_hardware_setup_setup>` section.